This is in the way of a gift to one of my fellow travelers, the LiveJournalist known as Swythyv. It spun off from a 4-way e-mail discussion.

 No one was ever supposed to come and fish Reggie out.
 He didn’t ever expect to go home.
 He knew that would only bring danger down on his mother if he did.
 And he didn’t dare call Kreachur to come and get him.
 He, like Harry, had expected to die, and, like Harry, he hadn’t.
 His temporary death may have broken Voldemort’s connection to his Dark Mark as well, although it might still be visible.
 It also generated a death date on the family tapestry.
 But the tapestry’s enchantments probably weren’t designed to self-correct if he revived.

 That was the year that Harry was born.
 Now that Rowling has failed to convince all of us of her version, we are free to develop our own.
-I think that Reggie probably would have left England.
-Or maybe he did learn to become an Animagus, shapeshifting does run in his family, after all.
+Maybe Reggie had learned to become an Animagus.
+Shapeshifting does run in his family, after all.
 Maybe he traced his brother — who he knew opposed Lord Voldemort — and lurked about until he figured out that James and Lily were significant for some reason.
 He may have gone on to be the Potters’ cat, and after they were killed, he probably learned that the reason they were significant was because of Harry.
-It would have taken him a while to trace Harry, and once he did he may have freeloaded with Mrs Figg, who he might have known something of from spying on the Order, and knew that she had a soft touch for moggies.
+It would have taken him a while to trace Harry, and once he did he may have freeloaded with Mrs Figg, who he might have known something of from spying on the Order over the last year of the war, and knew that she had a soft touch for moggies.
 He’d have learned to recognize Harry, and probably kept an eye on him.

 When Harry stormed out of the Dursleys’ during the summer before Year 3 Regulus caught sight of Padfoot and hid.
 He watched Harry get on the Knight Bus and ask to go to Diagon Alley, and stowed away in the undercarriage or the luggage rack.
 Harry spent a month at the Leaky Cauldron, and only wandered into the pet shop when Hermione showed up and went looking for an owl.